Vertic

 Vertic (Vertic A/S) is a global digital agency with offices in New York and Copenhagen.
-The agency creates digital marketing experiences based on technology, design and data.
+The agency creates digital marketing experiences based on technology, design, and data.

 Vertic is the creator of the marketing philosophy Share of Life, which combines strategy, insights, design, and technology.
 Furthermore, the agency releases an annual Global Corporate Website Index, which ranks 300 corporate websites across 21 industries based on an assessment of usability, relevance and technology use.

 History

-Since 2023, Vertic is part of Globant (NYSE: GLOB), a digitally native company that operates a global network with over 40 offices and more than 9000 employees.

 In 2002, Sebastian Jespersen, CEO, and Mads Krogh Peterson, President, founded Vertic on the principle that digital transformation could help business form a deeper and broader connection with customers, both founders have a background in management.

+In January 2023, Globant (NYSE: GLOB), a digitally native company that operates a global network with over 40 offices and more than 9000 employees, acquired Vertic.
 Vertic has approximately 100 employees in 2 offices located in New York and Copenhagen.